envomp/2019-Logical-Programming/ex14_pokemon/pokemon.rst

         def parse_json_to_pokemon_information(self, url):
             """
-            :param url: url where the information is requested. called from constructor and this method requests data from url to parse it into proper json object and then saved under self.data example done previously
+            :param url: url where the information is requested.
+            Called from constructor and this method requests data from url to parse it into proper json object and then saved under self.data example done previously
             """
             pass